hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 BafCount  | 4464 | Count of AMBER baf points covered by this segment ObservedBAF  | 0.7094 | Combined reference and tumor BAF in TUMOR sample **un**adjusted for purity and ploidy BAF  | 0.7124 | Tumor BAF after adjusted for purity and ploidy SegmentStartSupport  | TELOMERE |  The type of structural variant support for the copy number breakpoint at start of region.
-Allowed values:  (‘CENTROMERE’, ’TELOMERE’,‘INV’,’DEL’,’DUP’,’BND’ - translocation, ‘SGL’ - single breakend SV support, ‘NONE’ - no SV support for CN breakpoint, ‘MULT’ - multiple SV support at exact breakpoint)
+Allowed values:  (`CENTROMERE`, `TELOMERE`,`INV`,`DEL`,`DUP`,`BND` - translocation, `SGL` - single breakend SV support, `NONE` - no SV support for CN breakpoint, `MULT` - multiple SV support at exact breakpoint)
 SegmentEndSupport  | BND | The type of structural variant support for the copy number breakpoint at end of region.
 Allowed values as per SegmentStartSupport.
 Method | BAF_WEIGHTED | Method used to determine the copy number of the region.
-Allowed values: (‘BAF_WEIGHTED’ - average of all depth windows for the region ,’STRUCTURAL_VARIANT’ - inferred using ploidy of flanking SVs ,’LONG_ARM’ - inferred from the long arm,’GERMLINE_AMPLIFICATION’ - inferred using special logic to handle regions of germline amplification)
+Allowed values: (`BAF_WEIGHTED` - average of all depth windows for the region ,`STRUCTURAL_VARIANT` - inferred using ploidy of flanking SVs ,`LONG_ARM` - inferred from the long arm,`GERMLINE_AMPLIFICATION` - inferred using special logic to handle regions of germline amplification)
 DepthWindowCount | 77277 | Count of COBALT windows covered by this segment GcContent | 0.4351 | Proportion of segment that is G or C MinStart | 1 | Minimum start location of this segment if there is any uncertainty.